The Employer's Guide to Payroll Taxes

 Federal Unemployment Tax Act (FUTA)

-The federal government doesn't pay unemployment benefits, but it does help states pay them to employees who've been involuntarily terminated from their jobs.
-To fund this assistance program, employers must contribute to FUTA, which is a tax created by the Federal Unemployment Tax Act.
+The federal government doesn't pay unemployment benefits, but it does help states pay them to employees involuntarily terminated from their jobs.
+To fund this assistance program, employers must contribute to FUTA, a tax created by the Federal Unemployment Tax Act.
 The tax applies only to the first $7,000 of wages of each employee.
-The basic FUTA rate is 6 percent, but employers can receive a credit for state unemployment tax of up to 5.4 percent, bringing the net federal rate down to 0.6 percent, or a maximum FUTA payment of $42 per employee.
+The basic FUTA tax rate is 6 percent, but employers can receive a credit for state unemployment tax of up to 5.4 percent, bringing the net federal rate down to 0.6 percent, or a maximum FUTA payment of $42 per employee.

 However, the credit is reduced if a state borrows from the federal government to cover its unemployment benefits liability and hasn't repaid the funds.
-Such a state then becomes a "credit reduction state" and the credit reduction (listed on Schedule A of Form 940) means the employer pays more FUTA than usual.
+Such a state then becomes a "credit reduction state," and the credit reduction (listed on Schedule A of Form 940) means the employer pays more FUTA than usual.

 State Unemployment Tax